 SP Jim Bunning of Southgate, Kentucky.
 Forget his lunacy (or was it senility?) as a Republican Senator from his home State: This guy could pitch.
 One of the few pitchers to throw no-hitters in both Leagues, the graduate of Cincy's Xavier University did it in the American for the Detroit Tigers in 1958, and in the National League with a perfect game for the Philadelphia Phillies in 1964.

-He only had one 20-win season, going 20-8 with the '57 Tigers, but won 19 on 4 occasions, including 1964 when it was almost enough to get the Phils the Pennant.
+He only had 1 20-win season, going 20-8 with the '57 Tigers, but won 19 on 4 occasions, including 1964 when it was almost enough to get the Phils the Pennant.
 Unfortunately, manager Gene Mauch overused him down the stretch, and that's one of the reasons for the '64 Phillie Phlop.
 Bunning was traded away in 1968, but came back in 1970, and was the winning pitcher in both the last game at Shibe Park/Connie Mack Stadium (October 1, 1970) and the first game at Veterans Stadium (April 10, 1971) – both over the Montreal Expos.

 And to Paul Derringer of Springfield, Kentucky, who helped his "hometown" Reds win the 1939 Pennant and 1940 World Series, winning 223 games and being inducted into the Reds Hall of Fame; Carl Erskine of Anderson, Indiana, the curveball master who became one of the Brooklyn Dodgers' "Boys of Summer," helping them win 6 Pennants and the 1955 World Series (still alive at age 83, "Oisk" won 122 games, 4 in Los Angeles and the rest in Brooklyn); and Lew Burdette of Nitro, West Virginia, who starred for the Milwaukee Braves, winning 203 games, including 3 against the Yankees in the 1957 World Series (this after the Yanks traded him away, albeit getting the valuable Johnny Sain in the deal).

 After retiring, he became a Reds broadcaster, teaming up with Marty Brennaman to form one of the most beloved broadcasting teams ever.
 The youngest man ever to appear in a big-league game began to refer to himself as "The Old Lefthander," and was inducted into the Reds Hall of Fame.
 He died in 2007, age 79.

 MGR Miller Huggins of Cincinnati, Ohio.
 A graduate of the University of Cincinnati and its law school, he was a pretty good player despite his size (5-foot-6, 140 pounds), playing 2nd base for the Reds and the St. Louis Cardinals, batting .304 in 1912 and leading the NL in walks 4 times.
-He managed the Cardinals from 1913 to 1917, and was then hired to run the Yankees, leading them to their first 6 Pennants, a pair of three-peats: 1921, '22, '23, '26, '27 and '28, winning the World Series in '23, '27 and '28.
+He managed the Cardinals from 1913 to 1917, and was then hired to run the Yankees, leading them to their 1st 6 Pennants, a pair of three-peats: 1921, '22, '23, '26, '27 and '28, winning the World Series in '23, '27 and '28.

 From 1925 to 1961, the Yankees' spring training home was at Crescent Lake Park in St. Petersburg, Florida.
 In 1931, they renamed it Miller Huggins Field, using it as a practice facility while "real games" were played at Al Lang Field.
 When the Yanks moved across the State to Fort Lauderdale in 1962, the expansion Mets took it over, and renamed it Huggins-Stengel Field, using it until opening their Port St. Lucie complex in 1989.
 In 1964, Miller Huggins was elected to the Baseball Hall of Fame.

 GM Wesley Branch Rickey of Flat, Ohio.
 He invented the farm system, allowing the St. Louis Cardinals to become the dominant team in the National League between 1926 and 1946.
 Moving on to the Brooklyn Dodgers, he made them into the dominant team in the NL between 1947 and 1956.
 This was due in large part to an even greater innovation than the farm system, which saved teams a lot of money on scouting: He reintegrated the game, bringing in Jackie Robinson, Roy Campanella, Don Newcombe and others.
 He moved on to the Pittsburgh Pirates, and helped them build into the 1960 World Champions.
 In all, the teams he built won 16 Pennants (and nearly 7 others) and 8 World Series, ranging from 1926 to 1960.

 He was first involved in professional baseball in 1903, when Theodore Roosevelt was President, movies were new and didn't talk, there was no radio broadcasting, certainly no television, hardly anyone had an automobile, the airplane was a few months from being invented, the World Series was first played, and baseball was played in stadiums with wooden grandstands and no lights, with no major league teams south of the Potomac and Ohio Rivers and none more than 2 miles west of the Mississippi River.

-And along the way, he changed baseball more than any more before (except for the game's original builders) or since.
+And along the way, he changed baseball more than any person before (except for the game's original builders) or since.
 And he changed it for the better, even if he was often cheap: It was said he had money and he had players, and he didn't like to see the two mix.
 But he was one of baseball's great men.

 And finally...
-Dishonorable Mention to Pete Rose of Western Hills H.S. in Cincinnati.
+Dishonorable Mention to Pete Rose of Western Hills High School in Cincinnati.
 You blew it, Pete.
 You thought you were bigger than the game.
 No, you weren't.
 Babe Ruth was bigger than baseball.
 Jackie Robinson was bigger than baseball.
 That's it, just those 2 guys.
 Pete Rose was never bigger than baseball.
 Now, he is far smaller than it.